nfsarmento/nuno-sarmento-custom-css-js/README.md

 **Installation**

-1 - Go to Plugins > Add New > Upload and select the .zip file from your hard disk 2 - Click the "Install now" button
+1 - Go to Plugins > Add New > Upload and select the .zip file from your hard disk <br />
+2 - Click the "Install now" button <br />
-3 - Activate the plugin through the 'Plugins' menu in WordPress 4 - Find "Nuno Sarmento Custom CSS - JS" menu in admin side navigation 5 - The easy and simply way to install is through the WordPress plugin directory.
+3 - Activate the plugin through the 'Plugins' menu in WordPress <br />
+4 - Find "Nuno Sarmento Custom CSS - JS" menu in admin side navigation <br />
+5 - The easy and simply way to install is through the WordPress plugin directory. <br />